 There is no occasion for which Rice Krispies mixed with marshmallows aren’t a good idea, and Valentine’s Day is no exception.
 To make these XO Rice Krispies Treats from Taryn Cox the Wife, have the kids mix up a batch with a little food coloring thrown in (we love the all-natural food colors from India Tree) then, instead of cutting them into the traditional squares, use X and O cookie cutters.
 If you can keep from eating them all yourself, wrap the treats in wax paper bags for a super cute Valentine’s Day gift.

 We’re not big into candy in my house, but I do get nostalgic for pixie sticks and love these Homemade Pixy Stix from Cupcake Project.
 They are made with granulated sugar and all-natural fruit powder (involved but super simple) and nothing else.
-Plus, when paired with these adorable Pixie Stick Hearts spied at Real Simple, they make a super fun classroom Valentine.

 If you can make salad in a jar, you can certainly make Valentine’s Day gifts in a jar, too.
 Brandie from Home Cooking Memories shares several ideas, but our favorite is this adorable Valentine’s Day S’mores in a Jar.
 And the best part for you baking-averse parents: it’s all assembly, no cooking!
-All you need are Valentine’s Day chocolates, graham crackers, and heart-shaped marshmallows like these found on Amazon.
+All you need are Valentine’s Day chocolates, graham crackers, and heart-shaped marshmallows like these found at our affiliate Amazon.
 Skip the jar and pack these treats in cellophane bags if you’re handing them out to a big group.